aspatti1257/CellLineAnalyzer/README.md

 opt to use.

 ## Table of Contents
-Running the Cell Line Analyzer API involves three steps:
+Running the Cell Line Analyzer API involves three steps: <br />
 1.)
 Dataset Formatting <br />
 2.)
 The Arguments File <br />
 3.)
 Running the Code <br />